 And there you have it – now you know all about a Masters in Switzerland!
 But hold it right there partner – you are yet to discover more about your life as a student in the Swiss Confederation!

-Now from a financial point of view, Switzerland is by no means an affordable country to live in.
+Now from a financial point of view, Switzerland is by no means an affordable country for students.
 However, that does not mean that it is impossible to “keep it cheaper”.

 For starters, accommodation.
 On the one hand, student halls of residence are available, with some Swiss universities even offering on-campus housing.
 However, numbers are limited, competition is high and information is scarce – so make sure to contact your chosen university for specific info.